LunaticNeko/chandrakasem-lectures/readme.md

 (C) 2021 Chawanat Nakasan

-Slide is released under CC-BY-SA 4.0.
+Slide is released under CC-BY 4.0.
 Code files are released under MIT License.

 Appropriate license text will be uploaded at a later date.